Freeman interns in Korea get visit from their faculty adviser Jeffrey Ayres

 Professor Jeffrey Ayres (far right back) and Saint Michael’s students in front of Korea House, “after enjoying a traditional Korean meal with our TEAN colleague Euisoo Chang,” according to Jeff who shared these photos.

-On the final week of their eight-week internship placements in Seoul, South Korea, 14 Saint Michael’s students spent time with their visiting faculty adviser, Jeffrey Ayres, director of the Center for Global Engagement and professor and chair of the Department of Political Science and International Relations.
+On the final week of their eight-week internship placements in Seoul, South Korea, 14 Saint Michael’s students spent time with their visiting faculty adviser, Jeffrey Ayres, director of the Institute for Global Engagement and professor and chair of the Department of Political Science and International Relations.

 Ayres said a major focus of his trip to Seoul was to visit the offices of the third-party provider that placed the students in internships — The Education Abroad Network (TEAN)—meeting with TEAN’s Seoul staff, visiting several internship sites in businesses and non-profits across the city where students are placed, reviewing the student housing, and of course, checking in on the overall personal well-being and level of professional engagement of the Saint Michael’s students.